aws-amplify/docs/docs/lib/predictions/fragments/ios/label-image.md

 ## Working with the API

-You can also identify real world objects such as chairs, desks, etc. which are referred to as “labels” by using the following sample code:
+You can identify real world objects such as chairs, desks, etc. which are referred to as “labels” by using the following sample code:

 ```swift
 func detectLabels(_ image:URL) {